duriya-rehan/daily-pennsylvanian-headline-scraper/README.md

 # Basic Git Scraper Template

+### Modification to Scrape the Top Headline from the "News" Section

+The original scraper was designed to scrape the main headline from The Daily Pennsylvanian homepage.
+However, we updated the scraper to target the top headline from the "News" section.

+#### Changes Made:
+1. **Updated the `scrape_data_point()` function**:
+   - Instead of scraping the main headline, the function now searches for the top headline within the "News" section.
+   - The "News" section is identified by the `<section>` element with the id `news`.
+   - The headline is extracted from the first `<a>` element with the class `frontpage-link` within this section.

 This template provides a starting point for **git scraping**—the technique of scraping data from websites and automatically committing it to a Git repository using workflows, [coined by Simon Willison](https://simonwillison.net/2020/Oct/9/git-scraping/).

 Git scraping helps create an audit trail capturing snapshots of data over time.
 It leverages Git's version control and a continuous integration's scheduling capabilities to regularly scrape sites and save data without needing to manage servers.